John Freemantle

 John Freemantle (1758, probably at Bishop Sutton, Hampshire – 3 August 1831 at Alresford, Hampshire) was an English cricketer who played for the legendary Hambledon Club.

 John Freemantle was the elder brother of the more famous Andrew Freemantle.
-He had only a short first-class career from the 1780 season until 1782, playing seven times for Hampshire.
+He had only a short career from the 1780 season until 1782, playing seven times for Hampshire.

 Freemantle was primarily a bowler and in Scores & Biographies, it is said that he was "tolerably fast".
 He was a useful batsman but it is said that when fielding he "never flinched from the ball".